robertsbd/benjamin-data/index.md

 ---
-title: Data, Analytics, AI and Business Development
+title: Data, AI and Business Development
 ---

 Technical and Non-technical articles about Data and AI written by Dr Benjamin Roberts, Founder of Gamma DnA.